ErikEJ/SqlCeToolbox/README.md

 ## EF Core Power Tools for Visual Studio 2017

-The EF Core Power Tools hav moved to [this repository](https://github.com/ErikEJ/EFCorePowerTools)
+The EF Core Power Tools have moved to [this repository](https://github.com/ErikEJ/EFCorePowerTools)

 ## Standalone for SQL Server Compact 4.0 and 3.5 SP2